Michigan Street Bridge

 Fire House Theatre

 The Fire House Theatre faces the intersection of Portage Avenue and Lindsey Street.
 It was built in 1898 and operated as a Fire Station until the 1960’s.
 Built of red brick, it features a carved limestone tablet identifying the building as Fire Station No. 6.
 A metal awning with ornamental supports is over the fire house doors.
 A historical marker on the property notes the location as Camp Rose, an 1862 civil war training site.
-Recently, the South Bend Civic Theatre used the building operating programs for our youth.
-Currently, new owners are developing the property as commercial and residential rental space.
+The South Bend Civic Theatre used the building operating programs for our youth.
+The building has now been redeveloped and is a restaurant called No. 6.

 The oldest structure in the Chapin Park Historic District, the Horatio Chapin home is located at the corner of Park Ave. and Navarre.
 It is one of the few Gothic Revival residential structures in the city.
 Construction began in 1855 and was completed two years later.
 The home was the center of a picturesque estate the family developed with orchards and gardens.
 When automobiles became fashionable a glass paned garage was added to the original structure.

 James Madison School

 Adjacent to Leeper Park is Madison Grade School, built in 1930.
 The Collegiate Gothic architectural style structure was designed by local architects Austin & Shambleau.
 It features red bricks, a decorated brick parapet and cut stone crenellations.
 The building has a main entry on Lafayette Avenue with wooden doors, finely detailed cut stone, and diamond pane windows.
 A new gymnasium was added in the early 1970’s.
 The school is bordered by Leeper Park on two sides, and is ½ block from the St. Joseph River.
 It is protected as a Local Historic Landmark.